euranium/pingpong-server/README.md

 To start on a local machine, simply run `npm start`, running the start script with `./start` will complete this task.
 To install all the required packages run `npm install`.

 This server is build with and tested with node version 0.12.0 running express 4.11.
 The server stores all information on an Sqlite3 database.
 Any server that this is run on must have Sqlite3 installed seperatly.
-The server is also build using Ubuntu 14.14.
+The server is also build using and tested on Ubuntu 14.14 and MacOS 10.10.2

+Note: there may be some problem with Sqlite3 when porting between GNU/Linux and MacOS.
+If There is a problem running the Sqlite3 module, run `npm install sqlite3` to reinstall.

 Checkout Router README for more information on how this app handles GET and POST requests.

 ## TODO
-Feel free to help out with any of these (pull request anyone?).
+Feel free to help out with any of these (pull request anyone?)
 - [ ] Set up third party user authentication with passport and OpenID
 	- [ ] authentication through google
 	- [ ] authentication through facebook